Great Lakes Explorer

 Click a Category

-Our exclusive category R staterooms are over 450 square feet and are located in the premier sections of the ship offering an enhanced cruising experience.
+Our exclusive Veranda Suite staterooms are over 450 square feet and are located in the premier sections of the ship offering an enhanced cruising experience.
 Each well-appointed room comes with sliding glass doors which lead out to a furnished balcony.
 Enjoy breakfast on your private balcony or simply relax and take in the amazing panoramic views.
 If there is anything you need, our stewards are on hand 24/7 to handle even the smallest of requests.

-Our premium category L staterooms are over 300 square feet and are located on the 5th deck level of the ship, allowing for plenty of privacy.
+Our premium Vista Balcony staterooms are over 300 square feet and are located on the 5th deck level of the ship, allowing for plenty of privacy.
 No attention to detail was spared in the design of these modern staterooms.
 Each comes with sliding glass doors leading to a private balcony where guests can enjoy pleasant breezes and scenic views.
 Some of these rooms have adjoining doors, an option for guests who are traveling in a group or who wish to have a living room.

-Category H staterooms are the perfect place to unwind after a day of exploration.
+Deluxe Balcony staterooms are the perfect place to unwind after a day of exploration.
 Each 275 square foot room has a large opening picture window and a private balcony offering spectacular views of the passing scenery.
 The room also offers a full-size bathroom with all the modern amenities of a fine hotel.

 Pearl Mist Deck Plan